Skip to main content Skip to navigation

 This is an indicative module outline only to give an indication of the sort of topics that may be covered.
 Actual sessions held may differ.

-CF lungs and UTIs as example infection demonstrating key concepts relating to host-pathogen interaction and treatment failure
+Detailed exploration of CF lungs and UTIs as example infections that demonstrate key concepts related to host-pathogen interaction and treatment failure.

-Use of antibiotics and proposed alternatives to antibiotics
+How antibiotics are developed, and proposed alternatives to antibiotics.

 Learning outcomes